-As he said it, a strangeness came into his own, a strangling of the throat, an uncustomary emotion gripped him so that I was forced to look away, though I doubt he could see my face in the dark.
+As he said it, a strangeness came into his own, a strangling of the throat, a convulsive emotion gripped him so that I was compelled to look away, though I doubt he could see my face in the dark.
 I was not in the light of the remaining candles as he was.

 He said, “I came to see the thing as often as I could.
-I know that others came too, that they came as frequently as that little Arab would let them.
+I know that others came too, that they came as frequently as that little man would let them.
 I knew that in some part of his heart it caused him pain to be the warden of such a thing, and to be its guardian and custodian and nothing else.
 But still he took their money and I waited outside until it was my turn.
-Yes I waited at the wretched mouth of his tent like the great, white whale of a man that I was.
-But it was worth waiting.
+Yes, I waited at the wretched mouth of its den like the great, clay lump of a man that I was, and yet I cannot deny it was worth the waiting.
 I waited until the last, until all the others had gone and dawn was about to break over the market.
-Then the Arab would call me forward and there it was, lurking in the shadows.
-And it seems to me that the thing had a thousand faces, and that it spoke in a thousand voices, and that it had a thousand hands that could reach out and grasp at me, could reach right through me.
+Then the prophet would call me forward and there it was, lurking in the lanterns and the shadows.
+And it seems to me now that I only ever saw the beast through endless reflections and refractions, like light through a prism.
+That it had a thousand faces, and that it spoke in a thousand voices, and that it had a thousand hands that could reach out and grasp at me; could reach right through me.
 It broke through my heart, through my soul, through everything that I was.”

 “You want to know what it is I saw in that place don’t you,” he said.

 He seemed to hover for a moment in uncertainty, I feared he was almost at the end of his energy.
-Still I could not stop him from reaching his conclusion and I did not want to.
 He said:

 “Maybe one day, you’ll meet it too.
-I hope that it will take a different form for you than it did for me.”
+I hope that it will take a different form for you than it did for me, Arthur.”

 “No, you may not meet it there, that beast is gone.
 I tried to barter with the little man, I offered him all the gold I had, that I would return to him with all the gold in the world, but he would not take it. “